NCAR/music-box-load-tester/README.md

 Status Definitions:
 - "Creating...": currently fetching remote UID and creating session
-- "PREPARING EXAMPLE": Setting example for current session
+- "PREPARING MODEL": Setting example for current session
 - "FAILED": Generally returned when there is a server-side or request error.
 Check the "Message" column for exact error info while running.
 - "RUNNING MODEL": Submitting request to server to start running the simulation
 - "WAITING": Simulation has started, waiting for message from server that it is done.
 - "DONE!!": Simulation has completely finished, once all sessions have finished then the script will exit.

-## Example output
+## More Information
 ![My Image](screenshots/errors-eg.png)

-Above is an example of how errors are presented in real time while running.
+- Above is an example of how errors are presented in real time while running.
 The format for how errors are presented is: @{API ENDPOINT} {ERROR}
+- The 'Time' column shows either:
+        - The total time it took to complete the last request for this session (in ms or s), very useful to see how response times change over time.
+        - The total time it took to set an example and completely finished running it.
+When showing the total time it took to run, the color will be green instead of purple/blue.

 ## License